 Remember when uTorrent was great?
-The upstart BitTorrent client was super-lightweight and trounced other popular BitTorrent clients.
-But that was long ago, before BitTorrent, Inc. bought uTorrent and crammed it full of junkware and scammy advertisements.
+The upstart BitTorrent client was super lightweight and trounced other popular BitTorrent clients.
+But that was long ago, before BitTorrent, Inc. bought uTorrent and crammed it full of crapware and scammy advertisements.

 Screw that.
-Whether you need to download a Linux ISO or do whatever else you do with BitTorrent, you don’t have to put up with what uTorrent’s become.
-Use another BitTorrent client instead.
+Whether you need to download a Linux ISO or…well, do whatever else you do with BitTorrent, you don’t have to put up with what uTorrent’s become.
+Use a better BitTorrent client instead.

 Torrenting?
 Make Sure You Use a VPN for Privacy!